×

 <...>

-If monitoring components remain in a Pending state after configuring the nodeSelector constraint, check the pod logs for errors relating to taints and tolerations.
+If monitoring components remain in a Pending state after configuring the nodeSelector constraint, check the pod events for errors relating to taints and tolerations.

-2. Save the file to apply the changes.
-The components affected by the new configuration are moved to the new nodes automatically.
+3. Save the file to apply the changes.
+The components specified in the new configuration are moved to the new nodes automatically.

 Configurations applied to the user-workload-monitoring-config ConfigMap object are not activated unless a cluster administrator has enabled monitoring for user-defined projects.